 On all the ships the sails were reefed and there was fear and trembling.
 But quietly she sat there, upon her drifting iceberg, and watched the blue forked lightning strike the sea.

 Each of the sisters took delight in the lovely new sights when she first rose up to the surface of the sea.
 But when they became grown-up girls, who were allowed to go wherever they liked, they became indifferent to it.
-They would become homesick, and in a month they said that there was no place like the bottom of the sea, where they felt so completely at home.
+They would become homesick, and in one month they said that there was no place like the bottom of the sea, where they felt so completely at home.

 On many an evening the older sisters would rise to the surface, arm in arm, all five in a row.
 They had beautiful voices, more charming than those of any mortal beings.

-When a storm was brewing, and they anticipated a shipwreck, they would swim before the ship and sing most seductively of how beautiful it was at the bottom of the ocean, trying to overcome the prejudice that the sailors had against coming down to them.
 But people could not understand their song, and mistook it for the voice of the storm.
 Nor was it for them to see the glories of the deep.
 When their ship went down they were drowned, and it was as dead men that they reached the sea king’s palace.

 On the evenings when the mermaids rose through the water like this, arm in arm, their youngest sister stayed behind all alone, looking after them and wanting to weep.
 But a mermaid has no tears, and therefore she suffers so much more.